-The nonmarketable equity securities primarily consist of those related to copper business and LNG business.
-The medium-to long-term copper and crude oil price forecast is one of the significant unobservable input used in measuring the fair value of these securities.
-Please refer to Note 2 for the fair values and estimates of those for nonmarketable equity securities related to copper business and LNG business.
+The main items of non-marketable equity securities are investments in the copper business and LNG-related business.
+The medium- to long-term forecast for copper and crude oil is another significant unobservable input.
+Please refer to Note 2 for the fair values and estimates of investments in the copper business and LNG-related business.